|

 Flip Book Animation leads to Multimedia presentations

 First year students were asked to do animation by creating a four-page flip book.
 Joan's students loved this exercise so much that many of them exceeded the page requirements.
-The record page count was a 253 page flip book from a very enthusiastic student.
-Various ways to incorporate a flip book into a presentation occurred such as lead in for the presentation or in the ending credits.
+The record page count was up to a 253 page flip book from a very enthusiastic student.
+Various ways to incorporate a flip book into a presentation occurred such as a lead in for the presentation or in the ending credits or even a commercial for their presentation.
 Students' imaginations soared during this exercise and students did some incredible projects.

 Image Manipulation